dennislee22/dennislee22.github.io/docs/cdppvc/dsconsole.md

     ![](../../assets/images/dsconsole/dslogin.png)

 4. Navigate to `Administration` > `Authentication`.
 The external LDAP server is the centralized user authentication database that stores the user credentials with the associated group.
-This demo is connected to Red Hat IPA.
-Fill up the necessary external LDAP server fields as shown in the following example.
+This demo is connected to the Red Hat IPA.
+Fill in the necessary external LDAP server fields as shown in the following example.
 Click `Test Connection` and check that the connection is successful.
 Click `Save`.

     ![](../../assets/images/dsconsole/dsldapconfig.png)